Heroponne/SensyDeviseSaving/README.md

 * cd SensyDeviseSaving
 * php SensySaveRates.php

-A file with currency pairs and rates will be created in the directory, and every 10 minutes, the new rates will be append in the file.
+A file with currency pairs and rates will be created in the directory, and every 10 minutes, the new rates will be append in the file "saved_rates.txt".
 ## Author
 Florence Orgeret